Choosing the right research program can be overwhelming.

 the YRI Fellowship is a comprehensive research mentorship program designed to help high school students publish research papers and win science fairs.
 Founded by Ishan Jain, who published 10+ papers in high school, YRI provides structured, results-focused mentorship.
 Learn more: Is the YRI Fellowship Worth It? and How to Apply to the YRI Fellowship.

-- 1:1 PhD Mentorship: Matched with PhD mentors from top universities
+- 1:1 PhD Mentorship: Matched with top-tier PhD mentors

 - Publication-Focused: Designed specifically to help students get published